What are Regional Partnerships?

 How do I find my local Regional Partnership?

 Regional Partnership boundaries were mapped in consultation with local communities, bringing together areas with common interests.
-As a result, the Partnerships are smaller than Regional Development Australia areas and Regional Development Victoria’s five administrative boundaries.
+As a result, the Partnerships are smaller than Regional Development Australia areas and Regional Development Victoria’s 5 administrative boundaries.

-The nine Regional Partnerships are:
+The 9 Regional Partnerships are:

 - Barwon - Colac Otway (Shire), Greater Geelong (City), Queenscliffe (Borough), Surf Coast (Shire)